Rubamirza/sql-datawarehouse-project/README.md

 2.  load_bronze.sql : This SQL script loads data from CSV files using LOAD DATA INFILE

 This maintains automation, security, and logging while following MYSQL's restrictions.

+Alternative Approach: Using Python for More Flexibility:

+In real-world ETL pipelines, Python is commonly used for data ingestion and automation.

+While I implemented a SQL-based approach for data loading, an alternative solution could have been using Python with pandas and pymysql to handle the data ingestion process.
+This approach would allow for:

+-Automating file detection and loading, eliminating the need for hardcoded filenames.
+-Better error handling, ensuring the pipeline continues running even if one file fails.
+-Flexibility in choosing between direct SQL insertion (pymysql) and bulk insertion (pandas.to_sql) for performance optimization.
+-Integration with external data sources, such as APIs, cloud storage (AWS S3, Google Drive), or other databases.

+Another possible hybrid approach could involve:
+- Using Python for automation (detecting and managing files).
+- Using LOAD DATA INFILE in MySQL for fast bulk insertion.

+Although I opted for a pure SQL-based ingestion approach, recognizing alternative methods showcases adaptability and problem-solving skills in ETL design.